Learning Fairer Representations with FairVIC

 \subsection{Lambda Ablation Study Analysis}

+Finally, to better understand the internal dynamics of FairVIC, we conduct an ablation study on the $\lambda$ weightings of FairVIC’s loss terms to analyse their individual contributions.
 The FairVIC loss terms are combined with binary cross entropy for training the neural network to enable optimisation of both accuracy and fairness, minimising the trade-off.
 The effect of FairVIC on the overall loss function can be increased and decreased by changing the weight $\lambda$ for each FairVIC term.
 To evaluate this effect, we train a number of neural networks with the architecture described in Appendix~\ref{sec:Neural Network Configuration}, with a different $\lambda_{\text{acc}}$ weighting each time.
 In this experiment, we evaluate the effect of weighting the FairVIC loss terms equally, so that $\lambda_{\text{var}}=\lambda_{\text{inv}}=\lambda_{\text{cov}}=\frac{(1-\lambda_{\text{acc}})}{3}$, where $0<\lambda_{\text{acc}}<1$.
-The performance and fairness measures for each model are listed in Table~\ref{tab:equal_vic_results} in Appendix~\ref{sec:Lambda Ablation Study Results}, and visualisations for the absolute difference in performance and fairness from ideal values for each run are visualised in Figure~\ref{fig:trade-off-graph} in Appendix~\ref{sec:Lambda Ablation Study Results}.
+The performance and fairness measures for each model are listed in Table~\ref{tab:equal_vic_results}, Appendix~\ref{sec:Lambda Ablation Study Results}, and visualisations for the absolute difference in performance and fairness from ideal values for each run are visualised in Figure~\ref{fig:trade-off-graph}, Appendix~\ref{sec:Lambda Ablation Study Results}.

 In Figure~\ref{fig:trade-off-graph} (Appendix~\ref{sec:Lambda Ablation Study Results}), the trade-off between accuracy and fairness is evident.
 As $\lambda_{\text{acc}}$ increases, predictive performance improves, but the fairness metrics deviate further from the ideal value.
 In contrast, when $\lambda_{\text{acc}}$ is lower, fairness improves, but this time with only a negligible drop in accuracy.
 This suggests that lower $\lambda_{\text{acc}}$ values provide a better overall performance balance.
 This trend is much more prevalent for the larger Adult dataset, where more complex relationships could lead to a larger accuracy-fairness trade-off.
 In the COMPAS and German Credit datasets, this trade-off, while still following the same pattern, is much smaller.